ATNIO/white_paper/english/white_paper.md

 In order to use parameterized model services, users first need to upload a set of data.
 For example, for face recognition, users should upload the targeted face image to initialize it and then call the face recognition services.

-##### Related work:  The zero-knowledge proof

-The “zero-knowledge proof, from S.Goldwasser, S.Micali and C.Rackoff is a document written in 1980.
-It means that the prover can convince the verifier that a certain assertion is correct without providing the verifier any useful information.
-Zero-knowledge proof is essentially an agreement involving two or more parties, and a series of steps that are required to be done by the parties.
-The prover will convince the verifier without leaking any information.
-The zero-knowledge proof is a very useful cryptographic tools and is the perfect tool to protect data sovereignty and privacy.

 ## Actors